 Best Side Dishes for Easter Chocolate Cookie Cake

-- Fresh Fruit Salad: A colorful mix of seasonal fruits provides a refreshing balance to the rich cookie cake.
+- Fruit Salad: A refreshing mix of seasonal fruits adds brightness and balances the sweetness of the cookie cake.

 Common Mistakes to Avoid

-Avoiding common mistakes can make your Easter Chocolate Cookie Cake a hit.
-Here are some pitfalls to watch out for:
+When making your Easter Chocolate Cookie Cake, it’s easy to make mistakes that can affect the final outcome.
+Here are some common pitfalls to watch out for:

 Storage & Reheating Instructions